Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Introduction

-In this work, to investigate the possibility of stabilizing Floquet FCIs in moir\'e materials, we consider TBG driven by a circularly polarized laser light.
-We focus on the limit of high driving frequency $\Omega$, in which case we truncate the effective static Hamiltonian to the order of $\Omega^{-2}$.
+In this work, we investigate the possibility of stabilizing Floquet FCIs in TBG driven by a circularly polarized laser light.
+We focus on the limit of high driving frequency $\Omega$ and derive the effective static Hamiltonian truncated to the order of $\Omega^{-2}$.
+Unlike Ref.~\cite{Anisimovas2015}, we find this effective static Hamiltonian does not contain new effective interactions that could diminish FCIs.
+This feature is due to the special form of the TBG Hamiltonian.
 Then we use exact diagonalization to search for the evidence of Floquet FCIs in the parameter space spanned by the twist angle and the driving strength.
-Strikingly, for electrons interacting via the screened Coulomb potential, we find a wide region in which FCIs are promising to exist when the Floquet valence band is occupied at filling $\nu=1/3$.
-We also observe charge density waves (CDWs) and Fermi liquid (FL)-like states in the neighboring regions of FCIs.
-The overall phase diagram is similar for different interlayer coupling strength of TBG.
-Because the effective Hamiltonian of Floquet TBG in the high-frequency limit is analogous to that of static TBG-hBN, our results could also apply to the many-body physics in the later system.
+To be concrete, we assume that the Floquet valence bands in the two TBG valleys are occupied at total filling $\nu=1/3$ by electrons interacting via the screened Coulomb potential.
+In this case, we find a wide region in which valley-polarized FCIs are promising to exist.
+We also observe charge density waves (CDWs) and Fermi liquid (FL) states in the neighboring regions of FCIs.